Our Table 4•2 by Pam Werley

 When you reach the wing joint, push the breast back slightly to expose the bone and slice through it.
 Repeat on the other side to remove the second breast, leaving you with two meaty breast halves.

-Place the breast skin-side up and slice crosswise into about ½-inch thick pieces, keeping the skin intact so each slice stays juicy and flavorful.
+Now, Place each breast portion skin-side up and slice crosswise into about ½-inch thick pieces, keeping the skin intact so each slice stays juicy and flavorful.

 Tips for Easy Carving